robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

     CDaR(w, \beta) = \frac{1}{1-\beta} \int_{D(w, r, t) \geq \alpha (w)} D(w, r, t) p(r(t))dr(t).

 This is a nasty expression to optimise because we are essentially integrating over VaR values.
-The key insight of Rockafellar and Uryasev (2001) [5]_ is that we can can equivalently optimise the following convex function.
+The key insight of Chekhlov, Rockafellar and Uryasev (2005) [5]_ is that we can can equivalently optimise the following convex function.
 Analogous to CVaR, this can be transformed to a linear problem.

 .. autoclass:: pypfopt.efficient_frontier.EfficientCDaR